CombatZAK/CoffeeRunner/README.md

 1. Yesterday, Jim paid for coffee, so his weight would be **0** (no money-value received since he last paid)
 1. Bob had 2 cappucinos since he last paid, so his weight is **12** (2 * $6)
-1. For simplicity, the rest of the team all drinks mochas (costing $4.50) of some variety, and it's been **1, 3, 4, 5, and 6** days since they paid, for weights of **4.5, 13.5, 18, 22.5, and 27**, respectively.
+1. For simplicity, the rest of the team (Greg, Garg, Gorg, and Grog) all drink Mochas, which cost $4.50, respectively, they have gone 1, 3, 4, 5, and 6 days since they last paid, making their weights **4.5, 13.5, 18, 22.5, and 27**, respectively
-1. We can represent these weights as consecutive numeric ranges for all members with non-zero weights:
-   1. Bob's range: **0 - 12**
-   1. Teammate #1's range: **>12 - 16.5**
-   1. Teammate #2's range: **>16.5 - 30**
-   1. Teammate #3's range: **>30 - 48**
-   1. Teammate #4's range: **>48 - 70.5**
-   1. Teammate #5's range: **>70.5 - 97.5**
-1. Now we can "roll" a number across the entire weighted range (0 - 97.5).
-The likelihood of any teammate's range being hit is weighted by how much value they have received since they last paid.
-In this case, we'll say the random roll comes back **8.0**.
-1. Bob pays for coffee today, with every teammate getting their regular.
-1. Bob's weight is reset to 0 since he paid, he will definitely not be buying tomorrow.
-1. Everyone else's range is incremented by the value of their order; so Jim's weight is now **2** and all the other teammate's weights increase by **4.5**
+1. Everyone is ordering their "usual" today, so first thing, we increment everyone's weight by the value of their order:

-Over time, people who order more expensive drinks should end up buying more frequently, but no one buys two consecutive days in a row.
-To solve the "who buys first" problem, we can arbitrarily set everyone's initial weight to 1 (or their favored drink value).
-Newcomers after the rotation starts can have their initial weight set to the **current average weight** so that they don't automatically get free drinks for an absurd length of time.

-#### Potential Issues

-The proposed solution is more like "coffee roulette" in that it's fair "over time" as purchases average out, but a run of bad luck may mean that someone ordering a cheap drink may end up paying every other day if the RNG deities frown upon them.
+   1. Jim: **2**
+   1. Bob: **18**
+   1. Greg: **9**
+   1. Garg: **18**
+   1. Gorg: **27**
+   1. Grog: **31.5**
+1. The person with the highest weight pays for the order.
+In this case it's **Grog (31.5)**.
+Since he paid today, his weight is reset to 0.
+Everyone else's new weight is preserved and, if tomorrow everyone orders their usual again, it will be **Gorg's** turn to pay.
+1. In case of two teammate's weights being equal, one is selected randomly to pay and their weight is reset.

+Over time, Bob's weight grows much faster than everyone else's so he will pay more frequently.
+New teammates joining the rotation can have their weights start at 0, since we're incrementing weights _before_ deciding who pays for an order.
+Also teammates that don't join regularly will not have to pay as frequently since their weights do not increase as often.

 ### Implementation